Workstation FAQ

 4. What Operating Systems are available?

-These systems handle our Campus Windows 11 install as well as our Campus Ubuntu 22.04 install.
+These systems handle our Campus Windows 11 install as well as our Campus Debian 12 install.

 5. What components are available?

-Each model has a variety of processor versions, RAM quantities and hard drive/RAID options.
+Each model has a variety of processor versions, RAM quantities and hard drive and GPU options.
 The main components that affect the price are processors, RAM and video cards.
 These are typically the largest costs in a computer and can vary greatly between options.

 Key features of each model.